sjbylo/flask-vote-app/pipeline/acs/README.md

 ## Troubleshooting

 Sometimes a 401 error can be seen when `roxctl` tries to access the internal registry.
-A workaround for this is to delete (and re-generate) the secret:
+A workaround for this is to delete the secret, which will be re-generated.
 E.g.:
 ```
-oc delete secrets pipeline-dockercfg-hcbcv
+oc delete secrets pipeline-dockercfg-hcbcv -n vote-app-dev
 ```